luciotato/golang-notes/OOP.md

 That's why a *interface* hierarchy ***is always slower than structs***.
 When interfaces are involved, the compiler ***does not know*** at compile time, what concrete function to call.
 It depends on the concrete content of the interface var/parameter, so all calls are ***resolved at run-time via method dispatch***.
 The mechanism is fast, but not as fast as compile-time resolved concrete calls.
 Also, with an interface-method call, since the concrete function to call is unknown until run-time, the call cannot be inlined.

-***The advantage of Interfaces is that: with [second-level methods](second-level methods.md)***.
+***The advantage of Interfaces is that: with [second-level methods][1]***.
 You can alter the execution of the base-interface second-level method, because all interface-methods are virtual.
 Since all calls are made via method-dispatch, methods are executed on the context of the **actual instance**.